 During our initial telephone meetings with parents, we are often told that a child is experiencing a lot of confusion with the letters b and d when reading.
 And when you take a look at these two letters typed up, you can see why a child may get into a bit of a muddle with the similar shape of these letters, particularly if they are highly visual learners.
-A and confusion often goes hand in hand with a p and q jumble
+A b and d confusion often goes hand in hand with a p and q jumble.

 The root of this is that the children are sight reading whole words as images, which means the direction of the text is much less important.
 You will find the children will often switch on/no and saw/was as well.
 Many can read words back to front (as if in the mirror) and even upside down too!